adonisjs/v5-docs/content/guides/auth/introduction.md

 ---

 ### Configuring new guards/providers
 You can also configure new guards and the providers after initial setup.
-The first step is to register them inside the `contracts/auth.ts` file to inform the Typescript static compiler.
+The first step is to register them inside the `contracts/auth.ts` file to inform the TypeScript static compiler.

 You can add a new provider inside the `ProvidersList` interface.
 The key is the name of provider, alongside the types for both the config and the implementation.